karaokemugen/karaokemugen-app/README.md

 [Visit Karaoke Mugen's homepage](http://karaokes.moe)

-Karaoke Mugen is a playlist manager and player for video karaoke.
+Karaoke Mugen is a playlist manager and player for video and audio karaoke.
 It's made of a webapp and an engine.
 The webapp allows users to add songs and admins to manage the karaoke session and playlists.
 The engine plays those songs on the computer used to display the video.

 It works like a japanese karaoke where anyone can add songs one after another to a playlist with their smartphone, tablet or computer.
-Another mode allows users to add videos to a suggestion list the admin can then pick songs from.
+Another mode allows users to add songs to a suggestion list the admin can then pick songs from.

-Karaoke Mugen works offline and does not require an Internet connection.
+Karaoke Mugen works offline and does not require an Internet connection, but a few of its features may need online access.

 ## Features

-* Can use single videos or videos + included subtitles.
-* Works with .ass subtitles
+* Accepted formats :
+  * Video: AVI, MP4, MKV
+  * Subtitles: ASS
+  * Music: MP3, M4A, OGG
-* Skip, pause, play, stop, rewind playback from the webapp.
+* Complete player controls : Skip, pause, play, stop, rewind playback, hide/show lyrics, mute/unmute and volume control
-* Manage playlists, shuffle them, order them, copy songs from one to another, etc.
+* Playlist management : Reorder, shuffle, copy and move songs around between playlists
+* Blacklist and whitelist system : Create criterias to ban songs on.
+* Complete metadata structure for songs : Singers, songwriters, creators, authors, languages, categorization tags...
+* Complete filter system based on the aforementionned metadata.
+* User profiles with access rights, favorites list, and other info
 * Web interface for smartphone/tablet/PC ~~IE6 compatible~~
-* Displays karaoke information at the beginning and end of song
+* Displays karaoke information during song playback
-* Tag/metadata system for karaokes : year, studio, singer, songwriter, language, etc.
-* Keep track of who asked for this or that song.
 * Public or private mode :
   * In private mode (default) songs added by users are directly played one after the other in the current playlist
   * In public mode, songs are added to a suggestion list.
 It's up to the admin to add songs from this list.
-* Export/import playlists
+* Export/import playlists and favorites
 * REST API so you can create custom clients or web interfaces.
 * And many other things!
 Check out the [feature list](http://mugen.karaokes.moe/en/features.html)